 And if you’d like to go into even more detail, there’s a printable inventory list, too.
 Use it to itemize everything in your storage bin.
 Then, lay it in the top of your bin, so you can see what’s inside without having to dig.

-I printed my labels on sticker stock (use Avery 8165 for inkjet printers or Avery 5265 for laser printers), but if you want labels that you can update over time, just print them on paper, and apply them to your bin with a piece of self-stick laminate.
+I printed my labels on full-sheet label stock (use Avery 8165 for inkjet printers or Avery 5265 for laser printers), but if you want labels that you can update over time, just print them on paper, and apply them to your bin with a piece of self-stick laminate.
 That’ll allow you to use your label like a wet-erase board.

 Many web browsers have their own built-in PDF viewers, but they tend to be buggy.
 If you’re having trouble printing or editing one of our printables, click here for help.